nelvadas/graalvm-helloworld-nativeimage/README.md

 -rwxr-xr-x@  1 enono  staff   6,4M 26 sep 15:53 helloworld
 ```

+Use the `--emit build-report` option introduces with GraalVM 23 to generate a build report .
+[]!(./images/image.png)

 ## Run the native Binary
 with GraalVM Native image you can run your application whitout a JVM!